 Inbound marketing is different: it doesn’t come to us, we go looking for it.

-Inbound marketing is premised on creating an experience that is relevant and helpful to the customer – an experience that they’ve actually gone out of their way to find and engage with.
-Outbound advertising was all about interrupting what a person was doing, grabbing their attention for half a second and almost immediately getting mentally filtered into the ‘don’t give a shit’ pile.
+Inbound marketing tactics are premised on creating an experience that is relevant and helpful to the customer – an experience that they’ve actually gone out of their way to find and engage with.
+Inbound marketing recognises that we are humans, not robots.
+By following the inbound way, it allows us to make real human connections with your intended target audience to help them solve their problems; all with the intention of turning prospects into customers.
+Outbound marketing tactics on the other hand, is all about interrupting what a person was doing, grabbing their attention for half a second and almost immediately getting mentally filtered into the ‘don’t give a shit’ pile.

-Instead of annoying customers into noticing a company, inbound marketing gets them coming to the business by their own initiative, via channels like blogs, search engines, social media and even YouTube.
+Instead of annoying customers into noticing a company, inbound marketing gets them coming to the business by their own initiative, via channels relevant content such as blog posts, search engines, social media and even YouTube.
 It’s a two-way dialogue rather than a man shouting his opinions at you on the street corner.
 And the key thing is: inbound marketing is designed with an emphasis on solving the problems that customers might have, offering them advice and tips, answering questions and engaging in conversation.

 When you're having trouble working out how to get the perfect loose waves for a first tinder date, you'll google it.
 Googling it will lead to youtube tutorials on just how to do it.
 Those youtube tutorials, either created or sponsored by a particular brand, are inbound marketing.